Michael Riedel (journalist): David Leveaux controversy

-In 2005, Riedel was the subject of considerable press himself when he was in an altercation with English director David Leveaux at the Manhattan theater hangout Angus McIndoe.
+In 2005, Riedel was the subject of press himself when he was in an altercation with English director David Leveaux at the Manhattan theater hangout Angus McIndoe.
 Riedel, who later admitted to being "tipsy," insulted Leveaux by claiming that English directors often ruin classic American musicals.
-While rumors circulated that Leveaux hit Riedel so hard that the columnist had to go to the emergency room, the truth is that Riedel was merely shoved to the floor and was not injured.
+Leveaux shoved Riedel to the floor.
+He was not injured.

 Cultural references

 Riedel also appeared regularly on the "Imus in the Morning" program, "The Mark Simone Show", "The Mike Gallagher Show" and Fox News', "Red Eye".

 Riedel played a version of himself in several episodes of the NBC musical drama Smash.
-In view of his notorious reputation as a theater columnist, Riedel was referred to as a "Napoleonic little Nazi" in the premiere episode of the on February 6, 2012.
-He later made cameo appearances in three episodes:
+In view of his reputation as a theater columnist, Riedel was referred to as a "Napoleonic little Nazi" in the premiere episode on February 6, 2012.
+He made cameo appearances in three episodes: